 Our batteries allow for versatile charging and can be charged more than one way.
-For our 24V and 36V Trolling motor batteries the Power-pole® Charge is an excellent option for guides and tournament anglers.
-Stealth charging systems are also compatible and work with our batteries, however you do need a 24V or a 36V charger to charge these specific batteries.
+For our 24V and 36V trolling motor batteries the Power-pole® Charge is an excellent option for guides and tournament anglers seeking to eliminate the need for two separate chargers.
+The Stealth Charging Systems are also compatible and work with our batteries, however you do need a 24V or a 36V charger to charge these specific batteries.

 Our 12V lithium batteries can be charged from a Alternator.
 Most factory alternators will sufficiently charge your batteries and will not require any changes if your alternator output is under 80A.

 Most inverters work with our batteries.
 Select to AGM for the closest setting to lithium or have a custom voltage setting that can be programmed to optimize your lithium battery.
 Non lithium chargers should be used in the AGM setting.
 Bulk and absorption should be set between 14.4V and 14.6V.
 The float should be set to 13.6V.